codedribbler/Taste-Bots/README.md

 Spelling error is omnipresent in reviews .
 So before further working in reviews it is important to first mitigate the mispellings as much as possible .
 To correct spellings a library called <a href="https://github.com/wolfgarbe/SymSpell">Symspell</a> is used.
 Names of indian foods and dishes are appended in its dictionary so that it serves the purpose of the project.

-**3.Lemmatization**
+**3. Lemmatization**
 Lemmatization involves resolving words to their dictionary form.
 In fact, a lemma of a word is its dictionary or canonical form.
 So words like loved, loving etc. will have their lemmatized form as love.
 The reviews are lemmatized using NLTK WordNet Lemmatizer.

-[The Restaurant Review excel](#rest_excel) contains the output after each review of restaurant is sanitized by passed it through symspell followed by lemmatization function.
+<a href="https://github.com/codedribbler/Taste-Bots/blob/master/Code/Restaurant_Review.xlsx">The Restaurant Review excel</a> contains the output after each review of restaurant is sanitized by passing it through symspell followed by lemmatization function.

 ### Learning most talked about features of a Restaurant and their sentiments